If you do NOT see the Table of Contents frame to the left of this page, then

 VII Corps

-The Aviation Sections of all the smaller units under VII Corps, including the 72nd and 210th Field Artillery Groups, the 34th Signal Battalion (Corps) and the 7th Engineer Brigade, have been disbanded and the aircraft come now under two Companies of the 223rd Aviation Battalion at Stuttgart:
+The Aviation Sections of all the smaller units under VII Corps, including the 72nd and 210th Field Artillery Groups, the 34th Signal Battalion (Corps) and the 7th Engineer Brigade, have been disbanded and the aircraft are now assigned to two Companies of the 223rd Aviation Battalion at Stuttgart:

 UNIT DESIGNATION